The West Susitna Industrial Access Road

 While three routes were considered during the Phase II MOU (3), The Port Mackenzie route through Rainy Pass was determined the most viable.
 This route would run from Port Mackenzie to the Estelle Mining District near Rainy Pass in the Eastern Alaska Range (2).

 The industrial mining road would traverse a vast swath of the Susitna River Watershed, an area of rich biological diversity, with abundant and sensitive fish and wildlife habitat.
-Several rivers and creeks are designated Recreational Rivers (Learn more about Recreational Rivers HERE).
+Several rivers and creeks are designated Recreation Rivers (Learn more about Recreation Rivers HERE).
 The land is the traditional territory of the Ahtna and Dena’ina peoples and remains in use today.
 The land west of the Susitna River is also the location of many cultural heritage sites of high interest.
 Furthermore, the proposed mining road travels near sections of the historic Iditarod Trail.
 This region is significant to many, and any resource extraction project that impacts it warrants both careful public engagement and consideration of environmental harm.

 AIDEA is a state agency that was created in the late 1960s that aims to “encourage economic growth and diversification(1).”
 It is comprised of a non-elected board that maintains the capacity to allocate large amounts of state money to development and drive large-scale projects with minimal public oversight, input, or accountability.